jeffshumphreys/filmcab/README.md

 # FilmCab
 This repository is the code base for a Powershell desktop application that manages my movie and television collection, and also collects as much metadata as is available.
 I chose the name FilmCab as an abbreviation of Film Cabinet.
 The cabinet itself is just physical drives, though, and this does more than that.
 It's a film collector management program.
 Perhaps FilmColl would be better.
 But I've gotten attached to the name now.

-The code is now all written using PowerShell 7 Core, ODBC, and PostgreSQL 15.
+The code is now all being rewritten using PowerShell 7 Core, ODBC, and PostgreSQL 15.
 I use the Visual Studio Code editor to write code, using the PowerShell Extension (Pre-Release Edition).
+C++ and Qt are off the table for now.

-The code has been simplified to a set of Windows Task Scheduler Task.
+The code is being simplified to a set of Windows Task Scheduler Task.
 Each Task runs a Powershell script of the same name as the Task so as to ease debugging.

 The goal I'm driving towards is automating all the things I now do manually: Search torrent sites and starting downloads, adding torrent and payload detail to a database, backing up large files that are easily lost as drives shift or fail, etc.